 If you have been questioned about the use of the Internet in connection to identity theft or any kind of financial crime in New Hampshire — or have already been arrested and charged — do not talk to the investigators until you have experienced legal counsel on your side.
 Call an attorney at Wilson, Bush & Keefe, P.C., in Nashua immediately.

 Our fraud defense attorneys have extensive experience challenging the complex technical evidence that is often part of Internet financial crimes involving:

 - Credit union savings accounts

-Under New Hampshire law, theft is defined in several different ways, and may be charged as a misdemeanor or felony.
-The important fact is: There must be criminal intent for it to be a crime.
+Under New Hampshire law, theft is defined in several different ways and may be charged as a misdemeanor or felony.
+The important fact is that there must be criminal intent for it to be a crime.

 Contact Us To Discuss Your Circumstances

 If after 5 p.m. or over the weekend, call us at 603-809-0070.